-How to write an effective meta description?
+How to write an effective meta-description?

 Google Services Ads

-Why do we still need to work on meta-descriptions?
+Why do meta descriptions still need work?

-How to write a meta description?
+How to write a meta-description

 Google Services Ads